Which is best for contractors, umbrella or limited company?

 What mortgage brokers can do for you, whichever way you work

 As an Umbrella employee, you can still get a mortgage based on your contract rate.
-The options we have, though, are far fewer and a lot less flexible.
+The options we have, though, are fewer and less flexible.
+But lenders are coming around.

-Yes, lenders will still assess you on your annualised contract rate.
-But there are restrictions.
+They'll still assess you on your annualised contract rate.
+But they impose certain restrictions that don't apply to limited company contractors.

-A lender may also choose to write to your agency to confirm your income.
+A lender may also write to your agency to confirm your income.
 This route often involves determining your net earnings.
-Notice the word ‘net’, not gross, contract earnings here.
+Notice the word 'net' (not gross) contract earnings here.

 Say you've traded under your own steam for three or four years.
 You can access mortgages based on your contract OR on your limited company accounts.